 1. Observations from NASA’s Juno probe show a distribution of ammonia in the outer 350 km of Jupiter that look like a phenomenon on Earth called the Hadley cell.
 The distribution of ammonia is shown in orange in the image below.

 Scott Bolton, the Principal Investigator of Juno, reported this phenomenon at the press conference on May 25, 2017 to share the findings to date from Juno.
 He remarked that such behavior was surprising because Jupiter did not have a solid surface like Earth for creating this kind of atmospheric circulation.
-Now, you understand a possible explanation, however, that Jupiter does have a solid surface under its thick layer of gas — an ice layer.
+Now, Reader, you understand the explanation.
+Jupiter does have a solid surface under its thick layer of gas — an ice layer.
 This ammonia Hadley cell is evidence of the ice layer, even though the ice layer has not been officially confirmed yet.

 2. Further support for Jupiter’s debris and ice layer is found in results from comet fragments that fell into Jupiter’s atmosphere in 1994.
 Waves rippled out from the crash sites, consistent with a stable “trapping” layer that acted as a “horizontal waveguide.”
 This “trapping” layer is highly stable and large.
 The authors of the paper reporting this did not understand the source of the stable trapping layer … but it can be explained by the ice layer predicted by Mass Vortex Theory.